From the Soil Up: How Terroir Tells Its Story in Every Sip

 Terroir isn’t something we feel the need to sell.
 It’s something we live with, season after season.
 Some years are generous.
 Others are challenging.
 Each leaves its mark.

-That’s why vertical tastings are so powerful.
-And why we feature Paloma eventsaround them.
-They show terroir in motion—constant yet responsive.
+This is why our vertical tasting events are so revealing, showing terroir across time.
+And why we feature Paloma events around them.
+They show terroir in motion, constant yet responsive.
 Soil remains, slopes remain, but weather patterns shift, decisions evolve, and wines reflect those changes honestly.
-And lastly the wines change with time.
-Time complements terrior as each new year passes the flavor of the vintage continues to develop.
+And lastly, the wines change with time.
+Time complements terroir as each new year passes, the flavor of the vintage continues to develop.

 Listening Closely